123mpozzi/skin-statistical/README.md

 As can be seen in the second row, a probabilistic approach may have issues predicting on materials with skin-like colors, and on skin color values not featured in the training dataset, which may be a result of lighting.

 # Skin detection algorithm

+## Training

-	1. First of all, read all the actual images with their corresponding mask pictures.
+1. Read all the actual images with their corresponding mask pictures
-	2. Then for every (r, g, b) combination, calculated how many times this particular combination occurs as skin pixel and non_skin pixel.
+2. Construct two 3D histogram models of 256 bins: for every (R,G,B) combination, count how many times that particular combination occurs as skin pixel and non_skin pixel
-	We identified non_skin pixel when the (r<150, g<150, b<150), otherwise skin
-	3. Calculated probabiity for every distinct pixel.
+3. Calculate probability for every distinct pixel.
-		Lets say, for a rgb combination like 10, 20, 30
-		It occurs as skin pixel 5 times and non skill pixel as 3 times. so, skin = 5
+    Lets say, for a RGB combination like R=10, G=20, B=30, it occurs as skin pixel 5 times and non skin pixel as 3 times, so:

+    skin = 5
-				non_skin = 3;
+    non_skin = 3

-		Now probability of being skin pixel of that particluar rgb combination is (skin) / (skin + non_skin)
+    Probability of being skin pixel for that particular RGB combination is `skin / (skin + non_skin)`

-	4. Now for testing, select an unknown image.
-Read all the pixels of that image.
+    probability(10,20,30) = 5 / (5+3) = 0.625
+4. Save the data to a CSV file, with rows in the format: R,G,B,probabilityRGB

+## Predicting
+1. Read all the actual images with their corresponding mask pictures
+2. Read the model CSV file
+3. Select an image and read all its pixels
-	5. If a particular rgb combinations probability of being skin is greater than a certain threshold(we assume it 0.555555) then consider that combination as skin pixel otherwise non_skin pixel.
+4. If a particular RGB combinations probability of being skin is greater than a certain threshold (we assume it 0.555555) then consider that combination as skin pixel otherwise non_skin pixel

 # How to use
-1. Create the folder `dataset` and unzip into it the included databases in `dataset_importfiles` or add yours
+- Create the folder `dataset` in the project root directory and place datasets into it (eg. dataset/Schmugge)
-1. (optional) Prepare skin datasets:
+- Once added, datasets need processing to create a CSV file representing their images and masks, and splits:
+`cd code`
-`python prepare_dataset.py <db-name>`
+`python main.py reset -d <db-name>`
-1. (optional) Modify dataset splits by modifying the `data.csv` file present in the dataset root folder
-1. **Train** a model:
+- **Train** a model:
-`python train.py  <db-name>`
+`python main.py train  -d <db-name>`
-1. **Predict** over a dataset with
+- **Predict** over a dataset with
-`python predict.py <db-model> <db-predict>`
+`python main.py single -m <db-model> -p <db-predict>`
-Example: use Schmugge model to print predictions on ECU test set
+eg. use Schmugge model to print predictions on ECU test set:
-`python predict.py Schmugge ECU`
+`python main.py single -m Schmugge -p ECU`
-1. (optional) Test metrics:
+- **Predict** in batch mode on target datasets:
+`python main.py batch -m base -t <db1> -t <db2> -t <db3> ..`
+`python main.py batch -m cross -t <db1> -t <db2> -t <db3> ..`
+- **Predict** using multiprocessing:
-`python metrics.py <db-model> [db-predict]`
+`python main.py singlem -m <db-model> -p <db-predict>`
-If the db-predict is not specified, the metrics are measured on db-model itself

-Already prepared datasets: `ECU, HGR_small, Schmugge`
-To add more datasets, modify the if/else chain at the end of `prepare_dataset.py` and use the same dataset format as the supported ones.
-Scripts to include other common skin datasets are provided and most of them should work, but they have not been tested.
+`python main.py batchm -m cross -t <db1> -t <db2> -t <db3> ..`
+- Measure inference time:
+`python main.py bench`
+- Measure metrics:
+`python main.py eval -p <path-to-predictions-dir>`
+- See all the available commands and their usage with `--help`:
+`python main.py --help`
+`python main.py train --help`

-Some pre-trained models are provided in the `models` folder.
-To use a model, unzip it from the folder and place it in the root directory of the project.
+Some pre-trained models are provided into the `models` folder; to use a model, unzip it.
+Pre-defined dataset splits featured in the thesis are provided into the `dataset` folder; to use a pre-defined file, unzip it to its dataset's directory (eg. place `HGR_data.csv` into `dataset/HGR`).

 # Public datasets supported